The Sacred Commandments of the Church of Commerce and the State of New Britain.

-Work: The Everyday Glory of Furthering Commerce
+Work: The Everyday Glory of Furthering Commerce.

 - All will worship the dollar.

-- Designated roles cannot be changed.
+- All decisions regarding designated roles are final and cannot be changed.

-- All purchases will be from state-approved sources.
+- All purchases will be from state approved sources.

 - All citizens of age will reproduce.